cpp-niel/cdv/doc/elem.md

 ```
 <sup><a href='/tests/approval_tests/cdv/fig/pie_charts.cpp#L209-L219' title='Go to snippet source file'>source</a></sup>

-Notice how the call to `pie_slices` also provides a lambda which lets the `pie_slices` functions know
+Notice how the call to `pie_slices` also provides a lambda which lets the `pie_slices` function know
 how to access the numerical values which determine the actual pie slices.
 Notice also in the
-generation of the arcs, how the data item is embedded in the slice and is used to get the
+last line, how the data item is embedded in the slice and is used to get the
 name which is passed to the color scale to determine the color of the slice.

 Rendering the arcs would generate the following pie chart: